Stopping Increased Taxes and Spending

 Citizens have the right to know how and why decisions are made, who are the interested and benefitting parties, how much of their tax dollars are being spent and on what information decisions are based.
 It is YOUR money, after all.
-A fact I never forgot during my six year tenure on city council.
+This is a fact I not forgotten during my time as Mayor and six-year tenure on city council.

 Under the previous Mayor, televised access to Citizen's Forum portion of City Council meetings was shut down.
 Backroom deals and a serious lack of transparency existed.
 This is one of the main reasons citizens of Irving chose to elect me in 2011.